Frequently asked questions (FAQ) for clients of other financial service providers

 EAS covers deposits and investor claims regardless of the currency in which they are held.
 For the payment, however, the total claim is converted to Swiss francs.
 The exchange takes place as of the occurrence of the compensation case.

 Yes, the applicable statutory and contractual provisions for offsetting and counterclaims are applied for the calculation of the compensation amount.

-According to Article 18f paragraph 6 of the Liechtenstein Banking Ordinance (BankV), EAS is subject to FMA supervision.
+According to Article 55 of the Deposit Guarantee and Investor Compensation Act (EAG), EAS is subject to FMA supervision.
 Its Articles of Association and regulations are reviewed and approved by the FMA.
 Moreover, EAS is required to submit annual reports to FMA.